pkgxdev/pkgx/README.md

 ## What are you doing to my computer?

-We install compartmentalized packages to `/opt`,we create one symlink (`/usr/local/bin/tea`) and we add one line to your `.zshrc`.
+We install compartmentalized packages to `~/.tea`.

+We then suggest you add our one-liner to your shell `.rc` and a symlink for `/usr/local/bin/tea`.

 ## I thought you were decentralized and web3 and shit

-tea is creating new technologies that will change how open source is funded.
-This software is an essential part of that endeavor and is released prior to our protocol in order to bootstrap the open source revolution.
+tea is creating new technologies that will change how open source is funded. tea/cli is an essential part of that endeavor and is released prior to our protocol in order to bootstrap our holistic vision.

 We don’t subscribe to any particular “web” at tea.xyz, our blockchain component will be an implementation detail that you won’t need to think about